jefriabdullah/keycloak-import-users/README.md

     - query-realms
     - manage-users
     - manage-account
-4. In realm, enable Direct Grant API at Settings > Login

 ### Env File
 Example of .env_prod.
 You should find the correct .env_prod on the documentation handed to you.